Mutz/simple-laravel-cms/readme.md

 * Empty cache on article edit
 * A page to edit contact details so we can automatically generate a contact page on the site.
 * A dashboard
-* The front-end is ugly
+* <del>The front-end is ugly</del>
 * Add localization for TinyMCE and elFinder
 * Much more, obviously...

-**P.s.:** I'm tracking the "vendor" folder.
+**P.S 1:** I'm tracking the "vendor" folder.
 Don't shoot me!
 I was having issues with composer on OpenShift.
 At the moment I don't remeber what the error was, but I'll post is here as soon as I can, maybe someone can help me solve it and do things right.

+**P.S 2** The bootstrap theme I'm using is [DesignR](https://wrapbootstrap.com/theme/designr-one-page-personal-portfolio-WB0L1JT31).
+I bought the single site license, so if you'd like to use it for your site, please buy it, it's only 8 bucks or so.

 ## Screenshots list